List of Quds Day demonstrations: 2009 Quds Day

 Supporters of Iranian opposition groups used the 2009 Quds Day to stage protests against President Ahmadinejad and the Iranian government in response to the disputed 2009 Iranian presidential election.
 Estimates put the opposition protest in the tens of thousands, with participants shouting slogans in support of former prime minister Mir-Hossein Mousavi, the candidate who received the most votes in the presidential elections.
 Rejecting the government's support of Palestinian militancy, opposition protesters chanted, "No to Gaza and Lebanon, I will give my life for Iran."
 There were reports of similar protests in Isfahan, Tabriz, Yazd and Shiraz.

 Iranian state TV played down the unrest.
-Independent sources estimated "tens of thousands" to over 100,000 in Tehran, many of them bused in by the regime.
+Independent sources estimated "tens of thousands" to over 100,000 in Tehran, many of them bused in by the government.
 At least ten anti-government protesters were arrested during the demonstrations.
 An angry crowd of Ahmadinejad supporters attacked Mousavi's car while shouting "Death to the hypocrite Mousavi."
 In other cities Basiji militiamen attacked protesters.

 As he has done on previous such occasions, Mahmoud Ahmadinejad provoked intense criticism and condemnation from Western governments in particular.
 He stated, "The pretext (Holocaust) for the creation of the Zionist regime (Israel) is false ...
 It is a lie based on an unprovable and mythical claim."
 His statements drew immediate condemnation from the governments of the United States, Russia, and the European Union.

 In Lebanon, Hassan Nasrallah, the leader of Hezbollah, used the occasion to call for popular resistance to replace the regimes in the Middle East with regimes that are 'convinced of war in order to send their armies to war.'